-Aaron is a Phi Beta Kappa Honors graduate from the University of Washington, earning double Bachelor of Arts degrees in Political Science and History of Philosophy.
-Aaron graduated with his Juris Doctorate from John F. Kennedy University, College of Law, in May, 2017, where he was awarded multiple scholarships.
-These honors included an award for commitment to the civil rights of disabled persons, and two more honors for academic merit.
-Aaron was the editor for Paul Rein’s comprehensive book on disability access laws, “Full and Equal Access: Disabled Rights Litigation in California” (Word Association Publishers, 2013).
+Aaron is a Phi Beta Kappa Honors graduate from the University of Washington, earning double Bachelor of Arts degrees in Political Science and Comparative History of Ideas.
+Aaron graduated with his Juris Doctorate from John F. Kennedy University in 2017, where he was awarded multiple scholarships.
+These honors included an award for commitment to the civil rights of disabled persons and honors for academic merit.
+Aaron also served in John F. Kennedy University’s Housing Advocacy Clinic, representing low-income and disabled tenants.

 Aaron was also the editor for Paul Rein’s overview of disability access laws, Full and Equal Access: Disabled Rights Litigation in California.

 Aaron’s passion for fighting for the rights of persons with disabilities and the economically vulnerable is inspired by the memory of his father, Kim Clefton, who struggled with disability access issues and debt while living with Congenital Myasthenic Syndrome (1950-1993).